AnthonyHackney888/ReactWebsiteRepo/README.md

 A react website to act as another version of my Resume.

 # Creating the Website
+Created the website using the pre built react website as a foundation.
 # Framework Used

 # Hosting the website
 I used Github Pages as a way to host the site.